What every Google marketing setup actually needs

 2. Click AdminCreate Property.
 Name it after your site or company, pick your time zone and currency.

 3. Add a Data Stream for your website.
 Enter your domain.
 GA4 will give you a Measurement ID that looks like G-XXXXXXXX.
-Save it — you'll need it in Step 2.
+Save it — you'll need it in the next section.

 Don't paste the snippet directly into your site

 GA4 will offer you a "Google tag" snippet (gtag.js) to paste into your site's <head>.
 Don't.
 Or rather: don't if you're going to use Google Tag Manager (which you should).
 Pasting both creates duplicate page views, inflated session counts, and audience pools that double-count your visitors.
-We'll install the connection through GTM in the next step.
+We'll install the connection through GTM next.

 Google Tag Manager is a container — one piece of code on your site that lets you add, change, and remove every other tracking script without touching site code again.
 It's how you'll wire GA4 (and Google Ads, and Meta, and TikTok) into your site without filing a developer ticket every time.